Skin Type and Use Appropriate Skincare

-There are numerous skin type categories in which you can list your skin however to make it simply we have divided the categories into three main types.
+There are numerous skin type categories in which you can list your skin however to make it simple we have divided the categories into three main types.
 Most people would come under one of these three categories and sometimes your skin might overlap between two categories, such as Combination skin that is Dehydrated as well.
 It is important to remember to dehydrated skin is quite common and can occur in oily as well as normal skin types.

 If your skin feels dry, tight, taut and parched after washing your face and not applying any products for a number of hours, then you would fall into this category.
 Chapped and flaky skin, fine lines and milia due to extreme dryness is what you are likely to develop in this skin type.
 Keeping your skin coated with intensive moisturisers is extremely important in this case to prevent premature ageing.
 Also, switch to a high strength moisturiser for colder months and exfoliate often.